 In planning our audit, we made enquiries with management to understand the extent of the potential impact of climate change risk on the financial statements.
-Management concluded that there was no material impact on the financial statements.
 Our evaluation of this conclusion included challenging key judgements and estimates in areas where we considered that there was greatest potential for climate change impact.
-We particularly considered how climate change risks would impact the assumptions made in the valuation of investment properties as explained in our key audit matter.
+We particularly considered how climate change risks would impact the assumptions made in the valuation of investment properties as explained in our key audit matter above.
 We also considered the consistency of the disclosures in relation to climate change made within the Annual Report, the financial statements and the knowledge obtained from our audit.
 We assessed the consideration of the cost of delivering the group's climate change and sustainability strategy within the going concern forecasts.